orbbec/OrbbecSDK_v2/examples/README_LIDAR.md

 ### The Error Handling in the examples code

-When using the Orbbec SDK, if an error occurs, the SDK reports the error by throwing an exception of type ob::Error.
+When using the SDK, if an error occurs, the SDK reports the error by throwing an exception of type ob::Error.
 The ob::Error exception class typically contains detailed information about the error, which can help developers diagnose the problem.
 The example uses a 'try' block to wrap the entire main function.If an exception of type ob::Error is thrown, the program will catch it and print the error message to the console.
 Here is the information that can be obtained from an ob::Error: